SiyaoIsHiding/SiyaoIsHiding/README.md

 <li><strong>The pleasure of retrospecting how the world runs and then modeling it</strong>: OOP</li>
 <li><strong>The pleasure of hitting Enter</strong>: type-strict languages</li>
 </ol>

+<p>And I just learn things fast and like to explore random stuff.
+Like I spent a Saturday learning discord bot API and wrote one to tell my bf to fuck off isn't that awesome?</p>
 </details>

+Update: many of my self-hosted web services above are out of service because all my free credits in all the common cloud providers run out.
+One more reason to find a job, right?